-The kit consists of two face plates and an insulating gasket to seal the exterior surface.
+The horizontal venting kits consist of two face plates and an insulating gasket to seal the exterior surface.
 A hole sized closely to the pipe diameter must first be cut through the wall.
 A short length of pipe is then cut such that it can penetrate the wall and be held in place by closely fitting standard couplings.
 The face plates are retained on both sides of the wall by the couplings, and the gasket is retained against the wall by the outer face plate.
 Face plates must be fastened to the wall and the outside one must be flashed as appropriate to prevent entry of water.

-When the above kits are not used the following steps are required:
+When the horizontal kits are not used, the following steps are required:

 - 1. Check the hole size cut through the exterior wall.
 Insure that the hole diameter is less than the diameter of the couplings to be used. - 2.
 Extend the vent pipe through the wall approximately 1" and seal the area between the wall and pipe. - 3.
-If required by local code apply couplings to the vent pipe on the interior and exterior sides of the wall to insure the pipe can not be pushed or pulled through the wall. - 4.
-Insure the combustion air inlet pipe (for a 2 pipe installation) has a 90 degree termination elbow as shown in Figures 14 and 15.
+If required by local code, apply couplings to the vent pipe on the interior and exterior sides of the wall to insure the pipe can not be pushed or pulled through the wall.